dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-skype-for-business-online-with-microsoft-intune.md

 **Before** configuring a conditional access policy for Skype for Business Online, you must:
 - Have a **Skype for Business Online subscription** and assign Skype for Business Online license to users.
-- Have an **Azure AD premium subscription**.
-For more details, see the [Azure Active Directory pricing page](https://azure.microsoft.com/en-us/pricing/details/active-directory/).
-The **Enterprise Mobility Suite + Security subscription** includes both Intune and Azure Active Directory Premium subscriptions.
-For more details, see the [Enterprise Mobility Suite pricing page](https://www.microsoft.com/en-us/cloud-platform/enterprise-mobility-pricing).
+- Have an **Enterprise Mobility Suite + Security or an Azure Active Directory premium subscription**, and the users must be licensed for EMS or Azure AD.
+For more details, see the [Enterprise Mobility Suite pricing page](https://www.microsoft.com/en-us/cloud-platform/enterprise-mobility-pricing) or the [Azure Active Directory pricing page](https://azure.microsoft.com/en-us/pricing/details/active-directory/).

 -   [Enable modern authentication](https://docs.microsoft.com/en-us/intune/deploy-use/restrict-access-to-skype-for-business-online-with-microsoft-intune) for Skype for Business Online.
 -  All your end users must be using **Skype for Business Online**.
 If you have a deployment with both Skype for Business Online and Skype for Business on-premises, conditional access policy will not be applied to end users.